Skytech

-Skytech Helicopters is a Belgian helicopter company operating heavy-lift helicopters in different countries.
+Skytech Helicopters was a Belgian helicopter company operating heavy-lift helicopters in different countries.
 The company is known for pioneering commercial operation of the Mil MI 26T in Western Europe from 1992.
+As of the 3rd of October 2022 the company had filed for bankruptcy.

 History

 Skytech SA was founded in Belgium in November 1989 by helicopter pilots Thierry Lakhanisky and Lucienne De Dryver.

 First external load works were carried on with a single MD 500 helicopter; this light lifter was soon joined by a Mil MI 10K Harke-B under long term lease from the Aeroflot regional branch of the Republic of Komi.
 This MI 10K was used as a flying crane on various projects all over Europe, including building ski lifts up to 3,500 m on the Monte Rosa in the Alps.